Client Money Reporting

 IS THE CASP CLEARLY IDENTIFIED IN YOUR CONTRACTS?

-Provided the CASP handles all your client money and is clearly named in your both your terms of business and tenancy agreements, you do not have to provide an Accountant’s Report.
+Provided the CASP handles all your client money and is clearly named in both your terms of business and tenancy agreements, you do not have to provide an Accountant’s Report.
 This is because liability for your client funds will lie with your CASP and not fall back to your company.
 The CASP’s legal name must be clearly identified in all references to client money.
 If they are not identified on your contracts, you will need to provide an Accountant’s Report for client money entrusted to them upon joining and annually thereafter.

 To act as a CASP for a company regulated by Propertymark, your company must also be regulated by Propertymark or by RICS.
 This means you need to become a member of Propertymark and will be subject to our membership rules and company obligations.
-In addition you must:
+In addition, you must:

 • own and have sole control over each client account